delaneyogle/MART341-WebDesign/assignment-07/README.md

-Answer questions here, and link to your work screenshot!
 A lot of the common forms that I had come across were forms to contact businesses or to sign up for a membership or newsletter.
 [Screenshot](https://github.com/delaneyogle/MART341-WebDesign/blob/main/assignment-07/images/screenshot.jpg)
 ![screenshot](./images/screenshot.jpg)